Anaerobic lagoon: Pathogens

-More than 150 pathogens in manure lagoons that have been found to impact human health.
+More than 150 pathogens in manure lagoons have been found to impact human health.
 Healthy individuals who come into contact with pathogens usually recover promptly.
 However, those who have a weakened immune system, such as cancer patients and young children, have an increased risk for a more severe illness or even death.
-About 20 percent of the U.S. population are categorized in this risk group.
+About 20% of the U.S. population are categorized in this risk group.
 Some of the more notable pathogens are:

 E. coli

 E. coli is found in the intestines and feces of both animal and humans.
 One particularly virulent strain, Escherichia coli O157:H7, is found specifically in the lumen of cattle raised in CAFOs.
 Because cattle are fed corn in CAFOs instead of grass, this changes the pH of the lumen so that it is more hospitable to E. coli.
-Grain-fed cattle have 80 percent more of this strain of E. coli than grass-fed cattle.
+Grain-fed cattle have 80% more of this strain of E. coli than grass-fed cattle.
 However, the amount of E. coli found in the lumen of grain fed cattle can be significantly reduced by switching an animal to grass only a few days prior to slaughter.
 This reduction would decrease the pathogen's presence in both meat and waste of the cattle, and decrease the E. coli population found in anaerobic lagoons.

 Cryptosporidium

 Cryptosporidium is a parasite that causes diarrhea, vomiting, stomach cramps and fever.
-It is particularly problematic because it is resistant to most lagoon treatment regimens In a study performed in Canada, 37 percent of swine liquid-manure samples contained Cryptosporidium.
+It is particularly problematic because it is resistant to most lagoon treatment regimens In a study performed in Canada, 37% of swine liquid manure samples contained Cryptosporidium.